Fixoon/Drinkerino/README.md

 There is a lot that could be done better and I might update the app if I feel like it.

-I'm not too happy about the database solution.
-It's the first time using SQLite and I'd rather have the database on file than creating it in the app on first run.

 Don't take the recipes seriously.
 I haven't tested any of them.

 Feel free to come with suggestions.